-We expect the number of prescriptions filled for Oxtellar XR and Trokendi XR to continue to increase through 2018 and in subsequent years.
-Data from IQVIA (formerly Intercontinenal Marketing Services (IMS)) shows that 672,709 total prescriptions were filled for both of these drugs during the year ended December 31, 2017, which is 33.8% higher than the 502,854 prescriptions reported for the year ended December 31, 2016.
+We expect the number of prescriptions filled for Oxtellar XR and Trokendi XR to continue to increase through 2019 and in subsequent years.
+Data from IQVIA (formerly Intercontinental Marketing Services (IMS)) shows that 786,411 total prescriptions were filled for both of these drugs during the year ended December 31, 2018, which is 29% higher than the 609,184 prescriptions reported for the year ended December 31, 2017.

-Since the migraine launch, Trokendi XR has shown robust acceleration in prescription growth.
-For the fourth quarter of 2017, total prescriptions for Trokendi XR increased by 16,470, or 11.3%, as compared to the third quarter of 2017.
-This growth is more than four times higher than the increase of 3,654 prescriptions, in the fourth quarter of 2016 over the third quarter of 2016.
-Similarly, for the same sequential quarter-to-quarter time periods, new prescriptions for Trokendi XR increased by 8,075, or 11.8%, in 2017, as compared to 382, or 0.9%, in 2016.
+Since the 2017 migraine launch, Trokendi XR has shown robust acceleration in prescription growth.
+For the year ended December 31, 2018, total prescriptions for Trokendi XR increased by 161,810, or 34%, as compared to 2017.
+For the fourth quarter of 2018, total prescriptions for Trokendi XR increased by 25,519, or 18%, as compared to the fourth quarter of 2017.